2011 Copa del Inca

-The 2011 Torneo Intermedio (known as the Copa Movistar for sponsorship reasons) was played between June and July while the Peru national football team prepared for and competed in the 2011 Copa América.
+The 2011 Copa del Inca (also known as the Torneo Intermedio) was played between June and July while the Peru national football team prepared for and competed in the 2011 Copa América.
 The tournament was played as a knockout competition, with the participation of the 16 teams of the Primera División, and 19 invited teams of which 5 compete in the Segunda División and 14 amateur teams.
 The winners, José Gálvez, disputed the 2012 Copa Federación against the 2011 Torneo Descentralizado champion, Juan Aurich.